-Dancing with our Stars event to benefit Meals on Wheels of Hamilton County
+Dancing with Our Stars event to benefit Meals on Wheels of Hamilton County

+Local professional dancers and some of Hamilton County’s most familiar faces will team up on Thursday night to compete in the annual “Dancing With Our Stars” event from 6:00 p.m. to 9:30 p.m. at Embassy Suites in Noblesville.

-Local celebrities are dancing for Meals on Wheels of Hamilton County next week!
+It benefits Meals on Wheels of Hamilton County and the elderly, disabled, chronically ill and home-bound people in the community.

-Tim Griffin, Carmel Firefighter, joined us Friday on “Life.Style.Live!” along with Natasha Cox, Dancing with Our Stars competitor, to give a preview of their performance and to discuss what you can expect the fundraising event.
+Beth Gehlhausen, executive director of Meals on Wheels of Hamilton County joined us Wednesday on “All Indiana” along with Tim Griffin, Carmel Firefighter, and Natasha Cox, Dancing with Our Stars competitor, to give a preview of their performance and to discuss what you can expect the fundraising event.

 This business-casual event features local professional dancers paired with some of Hamilton County’s most-recognizable residents competing for the ultimate prize of being titled “Dancing with Our Stars 2022 Champions.”